ceedee666/cloud_based_is/README.md

 It is also possible to reuse the Microsoft 365 subscription provided by the university.
 However, this subscription is limited in certain areas.
 Therefor the usage of the [M365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program) is recommended.

-## 🎓Learning References
+## 🎓 Learning References

 Quick exploration and feasibility-check of a possible path to your digitization goal is key in todays businesses.
-Get a grasp on your problem space with below resources first before climbing down a rabbit hole🐇🕳️ and enjoy breaking things along the way while you learn 💥.
+Get a grasp on your problem space with below resources first before climbing down a rabbit hole 🐇🕳️ and enjoy breaking things along the way while you learn 💥.

-**Recommended Reading📖**:
+**Recommended Reading 📖**:

 - [Automate a business process using Power Automate](https://docs.microsoft.com/learn/paths/automate-process-power-automate/)
 - [Choose the best AI service for your needs](https://docs.microsoft.com/learn/modules/ai-machine-learning-fundamentals/)